 Christmas Evil Reviews

-Such a bizarre ending, it's worth the watch for the last ten minutes alone, and the John Waters commentary is a lot of fun and well worth a spin if you have the chance.
+Such a bizarre ending, and it's worth the watch for the last ten minutes alone, The John Waters commentary is a lot of fun and well worth a spin if you have the chance.

 Worth a rental at the very least.